-34.14 The operator shall recognise a financial asset to the extent that it has an unconditional contractual right to receive cash or another financial asset from, or at the direction of. the grantor for the construction (or upgrade) services.
-The operator shall initially recognise the financial asset at fair value for the consideration received or receivable. based on the fair value of the construction (or upgrade) services provided.
+34.14 The operator shall recognise a financial asset to the extent that it has an unconditional contractual right to receive cash or another financial asset from, or at the direction of, the grantor for the construction (or upgrade) services.
+The operator shall initially recognise the financial asset at fair value for the consideration received or receivable, based on the fair value of the construction (or upgrade) services provided.
 Thereafter, it shall account for the financial asset in accordance with Section 11 Basic Financial Instruments and Section 12 Other Financial Instruments Issues.
+In classifying the financial asset as basic or other, a payment being contingent on the operator ensuring that the infrastructure meets specified quality or efficiency requirements does not in itself prevent its classification as basic.